William Hopper: Perry Mason

 A 1959 episode, "The Case of Paul Drake's Dilemma", had Hopper's character on trial for murder.

-Hopper continued to work in summer stock and to make movie appearances during his years on Perry Mason; however, after the series was cancelled in 1966, he declined other television offers.
+Hopper continued to work in summer stock during his years on Perry Mason; however, after the series was cancelled in 1966, he declined other television offers.
 He did, though, make one final film appearance in Myra Breckinridge (1970), which premiered in New York three months after his death.

-Accolades
+Awards and honors

 In 1959, Hopper was nominated as Best Supporting Actor (Continuing Character) in a Dramatic Series at the 11th Primetime Emmy Awards for his performance as Paul Drake.

 Personal life

 In 1940, Hopper married actress Jane Gilbert.
 They had worked together on the 1939 film Invisible Stripes.
-The couple had one daughter, Joan, born in 1947.
+The couple had one daughter, Joan.

-Hopper and Gilbert divorced in 1959, and later that same year, Hopper married Jeanette Juanita Ward (d.
-2008).
+In September 1962, TV Guide magazine reported that Hopper and Gilbert had separated.
+They later divorced, and Hopper married Jeanette Juanita Ward.
 They remained together until his death.

 Death

-Hopper, a chain smoker who often indulged onscreen in Perry Mason, entered Desert Hospital in Palm Springs, California, on February 14, 1970, after suffering a stroke.
-He died of a heart attack three weeks later, on March 6, at age 55.
+Hopper entered Desert Hospital in Palm Springs, California, on February 14, 1970, after suffering a stroke.
+He died of pneumonia three weeks later, on March 6, at the age of 55.
 He was buried in Rose Hills Memorial Park in Whittier, California.